jhead/phantom/README.md

 Note that you almost definitely need to create a firewall rule for this to work.
 On macOS, you'll be prompted automatically.
-On Windows, you may need to go into your Windows Firewall settings and open up port 19132 (UDP).
+On Windows, you may need to go into your Windows Firewall settings and open up all UDP ports for phantom.